 Below we will try to explain a bit more in depth the information in our transparency report and also explain a little bit how we work in the different origins we buy from.

 What does F.O.B. price mean?

 F.O.B means «Free on Board» which means the price for the coffee packed and stacked in a container delivered to the ship.
 The price is stated as the price per pound (lb) which is equal to 453 grams of green coffee.
-The reason why we use this price and for example not the «Farm Gate» price (price paid to farmer) is because this is the most common way of communicating price and is the decided way of communicating prices in The Pledge.
+The reason why we use this price and for example not the «Farm Gate» price (price paid to farmer) is because this is the most common way of communicating price and is the agreed way of communicating prices in The Pledge.

 So, when we state the F.O.B. price it means that for example when we pay USD 5,- per lb F.O.B. for coffee from Elias and his farm Finca Tamana in Colombia, he only get’s USD 4,- per lb.
 Why?
 Because the coffee needs to be transported to the mill, milled, packed and again transported to port.
 Samples also needs to be sent to Norway for approval and local coffee taxes needs to be paid.
 This work is managed by an exporter, in this case our friend Alejandro Renjifo and his company Fairfield Trading.
 Alejandro also has personnel cost and rent to cover and also executes quality control in the milling and delivery process.
 In some cases the farmer is his own exporter and miller and in other cases where we are buying through a cooperative structure the cooperative also need to get a cut for administration costs, wet milling, pre-financing of farm inputs, school fees, etc.